 When you’ve worked in one or more dental practices for several years, you’ve undoubtedly developed valuable knowledge and experience that other practices would benefit from.
 Help other offices become great successes by being a dental practice consultant.

-If you’re not super-confident in your skills as a consultant, you can join pre-existing groups which specialize in the niche, such as ACT Dental or Bryant Consultants.
+If you’re not super-confident in your skills as a consultant, you can join pre-existing groups that specialize in the niche, such as ACT Dental or Bryant Consultants.
 Or if you want to take charge of your career and go it alone, you can pitch your dental services directly to dental practices.
-You don’t have to limit yourself to your local area — you can contact offices all over the world and offer them your services.
+You don’t have to limit yourself to your local area—you can contact offices all over the world and offer them your services.

 If you don’t have a Cloud Dentistry profile, create a new resumé with information you think would be useful to consulting clients.
 Try contacting some of your previous employers and colleagues to see if they’ll give you testimonials related to running a business.